cyclopticnerve/PyPlate/README.md

 A single letter (like 'm' for module projects)

 ### long_type_name
-Tthe name to display when asking for a project type (ie. 'Module')
+The name to display when asking for a project type (ie. 'Module')

 ### destination_folder
 The name of the folder under 'DIR_BASE' (explained below) to put the project in